During the month of Ramadan,

 Soak the saffron in cold milk and keep aside.

 Peel off the skin of almonds and make fine paste.
-Use milk for making pasting instead of using water.
+Use milk for

 Measure the quantity of almond paste.
 Take same amount of sugar.

-Cook the almond paste for about 5 to 10 minutes stirring it continuously.
+Cook the almond paste for about 5 to 10 minutes stirring it

 Add the remaining sugar and keep stirring the mixture.